magic-space/BirbGame-AngularJS/README.md

 There currently is no "win" condition, just keep growing your peep-ulation and amass resources.

+If you'd like to start over, click the gear in the top right corner to wipe your save file.

 ## Changelog
 ### 0.9.0.1:
 - Fixed an upkeep bug in Chrome (Nest wasn't working)